smotastic/vintage-fish/design/README.md

 ## Task
 A task contains the following attributes:
+* id -> The unique technical identifier for this task
 * summary -> A summary of the task
 * description -> A brief description of the done task
 * adapterType -> Type to see by which adapter the task was created by